 RF-connector: One can solder the antenna wire directly to the tuner.
 If you want to use a better antenna, there are opportunities to solder a F-plug or SMA connector directly to the tuner.

-You can probably find out that a number of components are cheaper in China, so that is why there is no matching LCD offered for example.
+The price.
+You can probably find out that a number of components are cheaper in China (so that is why there is no matching LCD offered).
 Unfortunately, when larger quantities are purchased, as the tuner (or PCBs), the purchase passes via the authorities and various expenses are to be paid.
 Also the transport cost is a big cost.